leo-chartier/the-witness/specifications.md

 ### System Behavior
 **Web Page**: The interface will take the form of a web page.
 This web page should be a standalone for easy embedding.

 **GitHub Pages**: The page should be hosted on GithHub Pages.
 This removes the need for an external host server.
+The page will be built as an artifact to be uploaded.

 **Updates**: The puzzle should change daily at a fixed time without external intervention.
 This time is set to be at midnight UTC.